Toomevara: Transport

 Local Link Tipperary operates bus service No. 854 between Roscrea and Nenagh which stops at Main Street.
 The service operates seven days a week with three services in each direction.

+The village is at the junction of the R445 road and the R499 road.
+The village was bypassed in December 2010 by the M7 Dublin – Limerick motorway.

 Sport and recreation

 Toomevara GAA club and Toomevara Camogie Club are based in the area.

-Toomevara is on the route of the Beara-Breifne Way, a long distance walking and cycling trail between the Beara Peninsula in County Cork and Blacklion in County Cavan.
+Toomevara is on the route of the Beara-Breifne Way, a long-distance walking and cycling trail between the Beara Peninsula in County Cork and Blacklion in County Cavan.

 Medieval Toomevara

 In the Civil Survey (1654-6) Toomevara is described as 'the sd manor of Tome ye privilege of a Court Leete & a Court Barron, a Fayre twice a yeare, & a markett every Tuesday'.
 In the centre of the village are the ruins of a possible rectangular church building composed of roughly coursed limestone rubble with a possible priest's chamber at the West end.
 The wall construction different from that of the nearby priory suggesting a different date for the construction of this building.
 It may have been a late medieval parish church associated with the village of Toomevara.
 It is listed in the ecclesiastical taxation of the Diocese of Killaloe in 1302.